Finland’s national climate policy

 According to the Climate Act, the climate policy planning system consists of the Long-term Climate Plan, Adaptation Plan, Medium-term Climate Plan and Climate Plan for the Land Use Sector.

-The Climate Plan for the Land Use Sector was included in the system by the new Climate Act.
-This means that the sinks and emissions of the land use sector are also covered by the Climate Act, which also lays down the target to strengthen the sinks.
+The Climate Plan for the Land Use Sector was included in the system by the reformed Climate Act.
+The new Climate Act entered into force on 1 July 2022.
+Now the sinks and emissions of the land use sector are also covered by the Climate Act, which lays down the target to strengthen the sinks as well.

-According to the new Climate Act, the aim of the Act and the planning system is to ensure that the measures are fair and just and to promote sustainable development.
+According to the new Climate Act, the aim of the Act and the planning system is to ensure that the measures are just and to promote sustainable development.

 The Adaptation Plan contains an analysis of risks and vulnerabilities and, as considered necessary, an analysis of the different aspects of adaptation in different administrative branches, across the administrative branches and in different regions.
 The Adaptation Plan is prepared at least once every two electoral terms and the preparation is coordinated by the Ministry of Agriculture and Forestry.

-The new Adaptation Plan adopted on 15 December 2022 will guide the adaptation actions until 2030.
+The latest Adaptation Plan was adopted on 15 December 2022.
+It will guide the actions related to adaptation until 2030.
 Adaptation is a broad and cross-administrative question and work on it is done in all administrative branches, which is why the plan was prepared in collaboration between eight ministries.

 Monitoring of climate actions

-The Ministry of the Environment draws up an Annual Climate Report that describes the trends in emissions and sinks in Finland and the implementation of emission reduction measures and their adequacy relative to the targets.
+The Ministry of the Environment draws up Annual Climate Reports that describe the trends in emissions and sinks in Finland and the implementation of emission reduction measures and their adequacy relative to the targets.
 The report is submitted to Parliament, and it serves as the basis for public discussion on climate change mitigation and adaptation.

-Finland also reports to the European Commission and UNFCCC Secretariat on the achievements made in reducing greenhouse gas emissions.
-The national monitoring of greenhouse gas emissions is the responsibility of the Statistics Finland, which also compiles country reports on the climate policy measures taken in Finland.
+Finland also reports to the European Commission and UNFCCC Secretariat on the progress made in reducing greenhouse gas emissions.
+The national monitoring of greenhouse gas emissions is the responsibility of Statistics Finland, which also compiles country reports on the climate policy measures taken in Finland.

 More information